|View printer-friendly version|

 Legal Notice Regarding Forward Looking Statements

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
 In some cases, you can identify forward-looking statements because they contain words such as "may," "will," "should," "expects," "plans," "anticipates," "could," "intends," "target," "projects," "contemplates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of these words or other similar terms or expressions that concern our expectations, strategy, plans or intentions.
-Forward-looking statements in this press release include, but are not limited to, potential benefits for a customer of the new product offerings, and goals and expectations for the Gigamon Visibility Platform for Amazon Web Services.
+Forward-looking statements in this press release include, but are not limited to, benefits for a customer of the new product offerings, and goals for our Security Delivery Platform and Unified Visibility Fabric architecture.
 Our expectations and beliefs regarding these matters may not materialize, and actual results in future periods are subject to risks and uncertainties that could cause actual results to differ materially from those projected.
-These risks include our ability to continue to deliver and improve our products and general market, political, economic and business conditions.
-The forward-looking statements contained in this press release are also subject to other risks and uncertainties, including those more fully described in our filings with the
+These risks include our ability to continue to deliver our products and general market, political, economic and business conditions.
+The forward-looking statements contained in this press release are also subject to other risks and uncertainties, including those more fully described in our filings with the Securities and Exchange Commission, including our Annual Report on Form 10-K for the period ended December 27, 2014 and most recent Quarterly Report on Form 10-Q. The forward-looking statements in this press release are based on information available to Gigamon as of the date hereof, and Gigamon disclaims any obligation to update any forward-looking statements, except as required by law.